HamishGBrown/MuSTEM/Readme.md

 ## Acknowledgments

 Les Allen, Adrian D'Alfonso and Scott Findlay originally took the initiative to make this code publicly available, with Adrian D'Alfonso taking on the considerable task of setting up the GPU code.
 Hamish Brown and Ben Forbes have subsequently made substantial refinements and extensions, with Ben Forbes responsible for several efficiency improvements.
 The code was developed mainly at the University of Melbourne.
-We would like to acknowledge the contributions of Mark Oxley and Chris Rossouw to the theoretical and numerical aspects of collaborative research that underpins μSTEM 4.9.
+We would like to acknowledge the contributions of Mark Oxley and Chris Rossouw to the theoretical and numerical aspects of collaborative research that underpins μSTEM

-In particular, the code IONIZER, whose primary author has been Mark Oxley, was used to set up the parametrized atomic scattering factors for ionization used in μSTEM 4.9.
-Eireann Cosgriff, Torgny Josefsson, Nathan Lugg, Andrew Martin, Gary Ruben and Chris Witte have been or still are members of the group at Melbourne University at various stages and all made contributions to our understanding of inelastic scattering and the simulation thereof.
+In particular, the code IONIZER, whose primary author has been Mark Oxley, was used to set up the parametrized atomic scattering factors for ionization used in μSTEM.
+Eireann Cosgriff, Torgny Josefsson, Nathan Lugg, Andrew Martin, Gary Ruben and Chris Witte have been members of the group at Melbourne University at various stages and all made contributions to our understanding of inelastic scattering and the simulation thereof.